bodhiswatwachowdury/Portfolio/README.md

 🌐 **Live Website**: https://bodhiswatwa.netlify.app

 This is my personal portfolio website, built using the **Bolt.new** no-code platform and hosted on **Netlify**.
 The site presents my work in software development, focusing on AI-powered applications, backend systems, and creative achievements.
-It’s fully responsive, accessible, and optimized for performance and SEO.
+It’s fully responsive, accessible, and optimized for performance.

 ## 🛠 Built With